Cap-à-l'Aigle: Horticulture

 Gardens of Les Quatre Vents and Lilac Gardens.

-Developed and enlarged by Francis Higginson Cabot (1925–2011), the Gardens of Les Quatre Vents are considered among the best private gardens of our times.
-By visiting the Gardens of Les Quatre Vents you support the mission of the Centre Écologique de Port-au-Saumon to raise awareness and educate young people and the general population in natural sciences and understanding the environment "from the starfish to the shooting star".
-Explore The Gardens at Quatre-Vents using a Virtuale Reality Viewer.
+Developed and enlarged by Francis Higginson Cabot (1925–2011), the Gardens of Les Quatre Vents are considered a notable site to visit in Cap-à-l'Aigle.
+The Gardens of Les Quatre Vents work with the mission of Centre Écologique de Port-au-Saumon to raise awareness in natural sciences and the environment "from the starfish to the shooting star."

 Thanks to journalist Denis Gauthier and Mayor Bruno Simard, the "lilac garden" of Cap-à-l'Aigle was created in 1997 and the development work began in 2002.
 To give a leverage to this horticultural complex Konrad Kircher, a horticulturist of German origin, has donated a rare collection of more than 1,000 lilacs to this non-profit organization.
 Visitors can discover in this garden this collection of plants that includes more than 200 varieties.

 This typical garden is structured in four large thematic groups: Garden, Memorial Garden, Traditional Vegetable Garden and The Big Willow.
 The garden also includes many flowerbeds filled with perennials and annuals.
 There is also the Pavillon Duchesne, a café-terrace "Le Lilas Café" overlooking the river, a souvenir shop and the barn where artisans present their works.
 The entire horticultural landscape is part of the territory of the World Biosphere Reserve.